Marc Faber of http://www.gloomboomdoom.com was interviewed on Bloomberg Tv on 5th August 2011.

 There are 5 days until the default date of August 2nd.
 How will this affect everyday Americans?
 While Obama and Boehner play chicken Jim Rogers, co-founder of Quantum fund, sounds off on the economic issue.
 Is this a political charade?

 A one-time limited GAO audit of the Federal Reserve that was mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act has uncovered some eye-popping corruption at the Fed and the mainstream media is barely even covering it.
 It turns out that the Federal Reserve made $16.1 trillion in secret loans to their bankster friends during the financial crisis.
 You can read a copy of the GAO investigation for yourself right here.
-These loans only went to the "too big to fail" ba... (more)
+These loans only went to the "too big ... (more)

 Short animation arguing for re-introduction of gold as money because of its independence.
 Written and narrated by Dominic Frisby.
 Animated by Pola Gruszka.
 Sponsored by Gold Resource Corporation.